 - 23. ACV fishing must be reported to MPI and include location of fishing and amount of catch.
-In the eight years from October 2010 to September 2018, 24 ACV reports were received for East Bay (over an area of~ 20 km2, giving a density of 1.2 / km2).
-The main species caught were blue cod and tarakihi, by hand line at anchor or drifting, and scallops by diving.
-By comparison, the outer Queen Charlotte Sound received 990 ACV reports (area ~120 km2, density 8.3 / km2).
-On this basis, East Bay is not very important for amateur charter fishing. - 24.
-Table 1 summarises my assessment of the main methods used and species likely to be caught by recreational fishers at the proposed site based on recreational fishing surveys, the applicant's biological surveys (Davidson, 2018 and others), ACV data and anecdotal sources.
+In the eight years from October 2010 to September 2018 no ACV reports were received for Māori Bay.
+On this basis, Māori Bay is not very important for amateur charter fishing.
+The inner Pelorus Sound is not generally important for charter fishing (1.33 ACV points per km2), compared to the more intensely charter-fished Queen Charlotte Sound (7.34 ACV points per km2). - 24.
+Table 1 summarises my assessment of the main methods used and species likely to be caught by recreational fishers at the proposed site based on recreational fishing surveys, the applicant's benthic survey (Davidson, Rayes and Richards, 2018), ACV data and anecdotal sources.

-Table 1: Recreational fishing methods used and species likely to be caught near and around the area of coastal permit U190336, based on the available information.
+Table 1: Recreational fishing methods used and species likely to be caught near and around the area of coastal permit U190128, based on the available information.

-ACV data for East Bay Recreational fishing surveys Queen Charlotte Sound Other information My assessment Methods used Hand line at anchor / drifting and diving Rod/line on anchor and hand gathering by diving are the main methods used, with some spearfishing and dredging.
+ACV data for Māori Bay Recreational fishing surveys for Pelorus Sound and Inner Pelorus Sound survey area Other information My assessment Methods used None Rod/line on anchor, dredge, net fishing, hand gathering by diving and beach seining are the main methods used.
 Marlborough Sounds is a high use recreational fishing area.
-East Bay has moderate use in places, but not in the close vicinity of the proposed site.
+Pelorus Sound is moderately high use in places, but not in the close vicinity of the proposed site.
+The benthic habitats recorded in the benthic survey (Davidson, Rayes and Richards, 2018) support line and net finfish fishing methods.
 Dredging and diving may occur in the general locality and particularly inshore of the proposed site for scallops.
 Set netting is possible but usually occurs in shallower bays and estuaries.
 Stationary rod/line methods may be used at the site.
-Mobile rod/line and long lining is possible.
-Set netting is prohibited.
-Beach seining is not a suitable method at the proposed site, because the water is too deep.
-It is not likely scallops would be dredged or dived for within the proposed site, given their recent declines in this area.
-Species caught Species targeted & caught: Blue cod, tarakihi and scallops In Queen Charlotte Sound - blue cod (50% of fishing trips), gurnard (11%), scallops (9%), and tarakihi (8%) are the main species caught (Wynne-Jones et al., 2014, 2019).
-Main species targeted in Outer Queen Charlotte Sound: blue cod, scallops (historically), rock lobster, kahawai, tarakihi, sea perch and hāpuku (Davey, et al. 2008).
-Species caught in Outer Queen Charlotte Sound: scallops, blue cod, mussel, sea perch, rock lobster, tarakihi and kahawai (Davey, et al. 2008).
-Recreational scallop dredging and diving occurred when the season was open.
+Set netting, mobile rod/line and long lining is possible.
+Beach seining is not a suitable method at the proposed site because the water is too deep.
+It is not likely dredging or diving would occur within the proposed site, given the decline of scallops in the top of the South Island.
+Species caught None In Pelorus Sound- blue cod (46%), snapper (15%) kahawai (14%), gurnard (12%) and scallops (7%) are the main species caught (Wynne-Jones et al., 2014, 2019).
+Main target species in Inner Pelorus Sound survey area: blue cod, snapper, kahawai and rock lobster.
+However, main species caught in Inner Pelorus Sound survey area: scallops (historically), flounder, snapper, blue cod, kahawai, oyster and spotty (Davey, et al. 2008).
+Recreational scallop dredging and diving occurred when the season was open in Pelorus Sound.
 However, there is currently a temporary prohibition on the take of scallops across the top of the South Island.
-The absence of hard substrates beneath the proposed marine farm extension makes it unlikely that blue cod, rock lobster or other reef species would be caught there.
-Kahawai, gurnard and tarakihi, are likely to be the main fish species available for fishing at this site.
+The absence of hard substrates beneath the proposed marine farm extension makes it unlikely blue cod, rock lobster or other reef species would be caught there.
+Flounder, snapper, kahawai, gurnard and tarakihi, are likely to be the main fish species available for fishing at this site.